somramnani/somramnani/README.md

 # Hi there!
 I am Som! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%">

 Welcome to my GitHub profile!
-I'm a passionate Front End Engineer with a keen interest in creating dynamic and user-friendly web applications.
+I'm a passionate Front End Developer with a keen interest in creating dynamic and user-friendly web applications.
 I'm currently sharpening my skills through an engineering fellowship at Formation and have a solid background in full-stack development from my internship at Trendsetter Media & Marketing and my training at Rutgers Coding Bootcamp.

 ## 🚀 About Me